If you want to have the best possible sales this fall, now is NOT the time to take your foot off the gas!

 Optimize Your Store and Website Performance

-Now more than ever, raw performance is important, but it’s no longer just about the time it takes for your server to deliver bytes to your browser.
+Raw performance is obviously important, but it’s no longer just about the time it takes for your server to deliver bytes to your browser.

 - Cut the cruft – Disable unnecessary plugins and trim features and code that aren’t required.
 For example, don’t load cart fragments on pages that don’t need them.